-DANIEL W. BOOTHE is an internationally award-winning music professional currently serving as a music conductor and public affairs strategist for the U.S. Air Force Bands and as Music Director & Conductor of the Symphonicity Orchestra of Virginia Beach, Virginia.
+DANIEL W. BOOTHE is an internationally award-winning music professional currently serving as Music Director & Conductor of the Symphonicity Orchestra of Virginia Beach, Virginia.
 As a recording producer for numerous CD albums, and conductor or performer around the world, his live and recorded concert events for television, radio, and internet broadcasts have reached over 50 million people in 175 countries.
 In 2007 Boothe was the sole international recipient of the prestigious David Effron Conducting Fellowship for the Chautauqua Institution in New York, where he led symphonic, ballet, and opera performances to critical acclaim.
 He won a U.S. national audition in 2009 to become a U.S. Air Force Bands conductor and in 2012 was named Finalist for The American Prize in Orchestral Conducting.
 His leadership has been recognized by The John Philip Sousa Foundation with a Colonel Howard Citation Award for Musical Excellence, the highest international award for military concert bands and conductors.
 In 2016 Boothe was chosen to conduct the National Christmas Tree Lighting Ceremony concert broadcast for The Hallmark Channel featuring former U.S. President and First Lady Obama.

 Boothe has commissioned and world-premiered music by Grammy-nominated composer Kenneth Fuchs, collaborated with New York playwright and prolific author Susan Laubach, and has worked alongside legendary artists such as Grammy-winning Gregg Field, pianist and Grammy-nominated orchestrator Shelly Berg, trombonist Steve Turre from Saturday Night Live, and celebrity performers James Taylor, Garth Brooks, Marc Anthony, Kelly Clarkson and many others.
 As conductor, he has led productions with Dr. Adam Jonathan Con from the University of Victoria School of Music in Canada, staged performances with the internationally-traveled Wittenberg Choir and MUSICA professional chamber choir, and led the Dayton Philharmonic Orchestra, River City Brass Band, American Music Stage in Washington D.C., Interlochen Arts Academy Wind Ensemble and the world-class United States Air Force Concert Band, Airmen of Note, and Singing Sergeants ensembles.